Have you ever been in a love-hate relationship?

 If you’re not sure, read on.

 Let’s say you’re in an intense romantic relationship, and you love being with your significant other.

-However, there are times you just can't stand being around this person, and you feel such intense dislike for them that you wonder why you are in the relationship at all.
+However, there are occasions you just can’t stand being around this person, and you have such a strong dislike for him or her that you wonder why you’re in the relationship at all.